TeamOpenFIRE/OpenFIRE-Firmware/README.md

      * *Requires a DC power extension cable and a separate adjustable 12-24V power supply.*
    * Optional: **Any 5V gamepad rumble motor,** w/ associated relay board.
 [Build tutorial here!](https://www.youtube.com/watch?v=LiJ5rE-MeHw)
    * Optional: **Any 2-way SPDT switches,** to adjust state of rumble/solenoid/rapid fire in hardware *(can be adjusted in software from pause mode if not available!)*

-The Pico/RP2040 is the most performant microcontroller for the cheapest price, and is the reference board that GUN4ALL is designed around, but the M0 and M4 should still work well!

 ## Additional information
 [Check out the enclosed instruction book!](SamcoEnhanced/README.md) Also see the README files in `libraries` for more information on library functionality.